What is Odissi?

 Odissi is characterized by graceful and fluid movements, intricate footwork, and expressive facial expressions and hand gestures.
 It also emphasizes the use of the eyes as a tool for communication and expression.

-The dance form typically follows a structured format, beginning with an invocation to the gods and goddesses, followed by a series of dances that tell stories from Hindu mythology or explore themes related to love, devotion, and spirituality.
-Odissi also features a number of complex rhythms and musical compositions, performed by a live orchestra.
+An Odissi dance concert typically follows a structured format, beginning with an invocation to the gods and goddesses, followed by a series of dances that tell stories from Hindu mythology or explore themes related to love, devotion, and spirituality.
+Odissi also features a number of complex rhythms and musical compositions performed by a live orchestra.
 Common Odissi instruments are the pakhawaj and mardala.
 Other instruments which are frequently used are the bansuri (bamboo flute), the manjira (metal cymbals), the sitar, and the tanpura.

 Today, Odissi continues to be a popular dance form both in India and around the world, with many schools and institutions dedicated to its preservation and promotion.
 Its combination of technical skill, storytelling, and spiritual expression make it a unique and powerful form of classical dance.